Make your credit cards work to your advantage

 Before you sign up

-The CAT allows you to know the total cost of a loan.
+The annual percentage rate allows you to know the total cost of a loan.
 That is to say, it includes all the costs and expenses inherent to the financing, such as the interest rate, the different commissions, and the insurance premiums that the user is obliged to contract, among other concepts.
-With the CAT value, it is possible to correctly compare the financial cost of credit cards.
+With the annual interest value, it is possible to correctly compare the financial cost of credit cards.

 On the other hand, the interest rate charged by a bank for the use of a given plastic card is different for each client, since it depends on several factors, such as the amount of the credit, the user's credit history, or the timely payment.
 Each card has its own characteristics.
 Not all of them offer you the same thing.